Signals

 Think carefully - what is Defederation truly?
 Not a technical system - not really - Defederation is now a social protocol.
 And it encourages cooperation.
 We can build from that.

-What if we could start an entire ecosystem around the original Riff.CC concept, split out the software into its own properly separated project (we're calling the Pioneer Ecosystem, in honour of Pioneer 10) and begin a "flywheel of development" where we could add new features and use cases to the platform at an exponential rate?
+What if we could start an entire ecosystem around the original Riff.CC concept, split out the software into its own properly separated project and begin a "flywheel of development" where we could add new features and use cases to the platform at an exponential rate?

 Simply put, we've made it so easy to bring ANY website into what we've built, and anything we can do with OrbitDB and IPFS is now something that can become a use case for Orbiter - an Orbiter Module.